- What is a Spouse Visa

 - Demonstrate your knowledge of the English language

 - Have proof of suitable accommodation for you, your partner and any dependents

-- You may also need to pass a medical test to show you don’t have Tuberculosis (TB), depending on the applicant’s country of residence
+- To remain in the UK, you may also need to pass a medical test to show you don’t have Tuberculosis (TB), depending on the applicant’s country of residence

 What is the ‘Genuine Relationship Test’?

-The Spouse Visa applicant needs to be able to prove they are in a genuine relationship, such as a civil partnership, with their partner.
+The UK Spouse Visa applicant needs to be able to prove they are in a genuine relationship, such as a civil partnership, with their British citizen partner.
 There are lots of different types of evidence you can send to the Home Office, such as: